4GeeksAcademy/machine-learning-content/export/random-variables.md

 ### Cumulative Distribution Function

-The CDF maps the probability that a random variable X will take a value of less than or equal to a value x (P(X ≤ x)).
+The CDF maps the probability that a random variable $X$ will take a value of less than or equal to a value $x$ $(P(X ≤ x))$.
 In this section we will visualize only the continuous case.
-The CDF accumulates all probabilities and is therefore bounded between 0 ≤ x ≤ 1.
+The CDF accumulates all probabilities and is therefore bounded between $0 ≤ x ≤ 1$.

 Let's visualize the function and graph of a CDF of a normal distribution: